vpavlenko/web-2024-template/README.md

 1. [Install Node.js](https://nodejs.org/en/download/prebuilt-installer)
    - On Windows, do it directly to Windows, NOT to WSL-Ubuntu.
    - Don't try installing via your package manager, or you can get an outdated Node version like v12.
 You need at least v18 for Vite.
 3. Install [Cursor IDE](https://www.cursor.com/).
 If you had it installed before, Cmd+Shift+P "Attempt Update" to get the latest update
+4. Log into Github

 ## Run locally